jlorenzor/police-complaint-system-using-bct/hotstuff/README.md

 ## Next Steps

-The [wiki](https://github.com/asonnino/hotstuff/wiki) documents the codebase, explains its architecture and how to read benchmarks' results, and provides a step-by-step tutorial to run [benchmarks on Amazon Web Services](https://github.com/asonnino/hotstuff/wiki/AWS-Benchmarks) across multiple data centers (WAN).
+The [wiki](https://github.com/asonnino/hotstuff/wiki) documents the codebase, explains its architecture and how to read benchmarks' results.

 ## License